frickinlaserbeams/frickinlaserbeams.github.io/source/_posts/2014-10-10-reversing-c-plus-plus-part-1-basic-construction.markdown

 {% img /images/reversing/part-1-6.png %}

 That's pretty much it for basic object construction.
-In the next part we'll take a look at destructors and member functions.
+In the next part we'll take a look at copy constructors, destructors and assignment operators.